-For 2017/18, the Council has a balanced budget with savings of £2.5m to be achieved, all of which have been identified.
-Around £1m of these savings are from commissioning reviews with reduced capital financing costs providing around £0.6m.
-By 1 April 2021 the Council has to identify further ongoing savings of £5.1m.
+For 2018/19, the Council has a balanced budget with savings of £1.9m to be achieved, all of which have been identified.
+Around £0.7m of these savings are from commissioning reviews.
+By 1 April 2023 the Council has to identify further ongoing savings of £5.2m.

-The four-year budget strategy is intended to ensure that the Council has a balanced and sustainable budget that provides the financial resources needed to implement its key priorities.
+The budget strategy is intended to ensure that the Council has a balanced and sustainable budget that provides the financial resources needed to implement its key priorities.
+The Strategy has been extended to the end of the next Council term in order to aid longer term planning.
 The corporate plan includes the aim that the Council is financially self-reliant by 2019/20, delivering its services without a needs based grant from central government.